pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

   * begin tracing buildings within your area
   * tag buildings appropriately and square building polygons
   * regularly save edits
+4. Creating before and after maps with Mapbox Studio
+  * create a free Mapbox starter account
+  * open our custom style in Mapbox Studio
+  * add and style vector tile source of our assigned areas
+  * export after-tracing image of your area
+  * adjust style sheet to show old building data
+  * export before-tracing image of your area at same dimensions

 # 1. Become an OpenStreetMap Contributor